Frederick Henri Kay Henrion

-Early career
+Early life and career

-After leaving school, Henrion went to Paris, and worked in textile design before studying with poster designer Paul Colin.
-In 1936, he moved to London, England where he set up his studio.
+Henrion was born Heinrich Frederick Fritz Kohn on April 18, 1914 in Nuremberg, Germany, to Jewish parents.
+In 1933, Henrion, aged 21, moved to Paris, where he trained in textile design before studying with poster designer Paul Colin.
+In 1936, he was invited to London at the behest of the British Colonial Office, where he set up his studio and was granted British citizenship in 1946.

 World War II

-During the Second World War, Henrion was interned on the Isle of Man as an alien, but subsequently worked for the Ministry of Information and the US Office of War Information, designing posters for campaigns like Dig for Victory, Aid the Wounded, and Grow More Food.
+After the beginning of the Second World War, Henrion was interned on the Isle of Man as a German alien.
+After a six-month imprisonment, he was released in 1940 and subsequently worked for the Ministry of Information and the US Office of War Information, designing posters for campaigns like Dig for Victory, Aid the Wounded, and Grow More Food.

+Career

-Corporate Identity
+Corporate identity

-Designed by F.H.K.
-Henrion, in 1961.
+KLM logotype designed by Henrion, in 1961.
 Modified by Chris Ludlow at Henrion, Ludlow & Schmidt, in 1991.

 After the war Henrion became art director at Contact Books, and in 1951 he started his own design consultancy named Henrion Design Associates.
+Henrion was one of the first graphic designers to form a design studio.
 As well as creating exhibitions, packaging, and book and magazine design, they worked within the then-emerging concept of corporate identity – with Henrion becoming a pioneer in the field.